banadiga/maven-color/README.md

 To update
 ------------------------

-Download new version with raplase old file **and** re-read your bash configuration
+Download new version replacing old file **and** re-read your bash configuration:

-**Or** run the folowing bash command one by one to do automaticly
+The following set of commands will do the job:

 * Download last version